M-o-a-T/moat/README.md

 ## Supported devices

+On servers, CPython or (possibly) PyPy.

-Basically, anything that can run MicroPython and has enough RAM.
+On satellites, basically anything that can run MicroPython and has enough flash (2MB) and RAM (128k).

-This does include the ESP8266.
+This does include the ESP8266, if barely.

-On most MCUs there is not enough RAM to run the MoaT.micro support code, thus you need to extend MicroPython to include the MoaT modules from Flash.
+On most MCUs there is not enough RAM to load the MoaT support code, which is admittedly rather large.
+Thus, you need to build a version of MicroPython that includes the MoaT modules.
+Fortunately this is not difficult.

 ## Principle of Operation

 Each controller runs a main task which loads some applications.
 These apps
-might do something locally, let a LED blink or poll a button, or they
-provide a link to a remote system.
+might do something locally, e.g. let a LED blink or poll a button, or they provide a link to a remote system.

-The "moat micro mplex" command runs a controller on "standard" CPython;
+The "moat micro run" command runs the MoaT controller on "standard" CPython;
 tested on Linux, but might work elsewhere.

 Apps are connected hierarchically.
 They send messages to each other; these messages might result in a reply ("read this temperature").
-Multiple replies ("read this temperature every ten seconds"), i.e. async iterators, are not (yet?) implemented.
+Multiple replies ("read this temperature every ten seconds") are supported.

 All app-related code is written in async Python.
-We use anyio on the multiplexer and native asyncio on the MCUs; a compatibility layer ensures that much code can be used on both.
+We use anyio on the multiplexer and native asyncio on the MCUs; a shallow compatibility layer ensures that most code can be shared on both.

+As of version 1.20, MicroPython doesn't support taskgroups, which are essential for structuring large applications.
+Our version includes support for them.

 ## Installation